 - Evaluators observe and review a trainee's completion of PTB tasks, initialing and dating each successfully completed task in the PTB. - Evaluators complete an Evaluation Record Form after each evaluation period by documenting the trainee's performance. - The Authority Having Jurisdiction (AHJ) may not have enough resources to ensure that every evaluator is qualified in the position being assessed.
 Therefore, a trainee's supervisor may evaluate the completion of PTB tasks.
-For example, a Logistics Section Chief has the authority to sign off on completed PTB tasks for a Food Unit Leader trainee. - The final evaluator is a leader who verifies that a trainee has completed the PTB.
+For example, a Logistics Section Chief has the authority to sign off on completed PTB tasks for a Food Unit Leader trainee. - The final evaluator is a leader who verifies that a trainee has completed the PTB and met all requirements for the position.
 A final evaluator is generally qualified in the same position for which the trainee is applying.
-When possible, the evaluator and the final evaluator should not be the same person, but in situations with limited resources, the evaluator can also serve as the final evaluator. - Once the final evaluator has completed the Final Evaluator Verification, it is forwarded to the Quality Review Board (QRB) along with supporting evidence that the trainee has completed all position requirements. - After the QRB review, the AHJ completes the Documentation of Agency Certification form as appropriate.
+When possible, the evaluator and the final evaluator should not be the same person, but in situations with limited resources, the evaluator can also serve as the final evaluator. - Once the final evaluator has completed the Final Evaluator Verification, he/she forwards it to the Qualifications Review Board (QRB) along with supporting evidence that the trainee has completed all position requirements. - After the QRB review, the AHJ completes the Documentation of Agency Certification form as appropriate.